kwerner5/23SCS3810/activity_02_hdm/README.md

 * list all courses;
 * list all sections of a course;
 * list all students enrolled in a course section; and
-* list all course sections that a student in enrolled in.
+* list all course sections that a student is enrolled in.